OUR APPROACH TO STORYTELLING

 So it is with film.

 Film can effect us on a level beyond logic.
-A person must have a need to share an experience with others before forming the words with which to tell it.
+A person must have a need to share an experience with others before forming the language with which to tell it.
 The emotion, the desire, comes first, before articulation.
 Any good actor knows this.

 From an early age, we seek out storytelling experiences, ask our parents to read us stories, to tell us far-off tales.
 We yearn for these.
 We do so because they effect us, they tap into us.
 Children’s stories are often quite abstract and rich in metaphor.
 L. Frank Baum’s book THE WONDERFUL WIZARD OF OZ has captured the hearts and imaginations of children –and adults– for generations.
 It does this long before any desire to break it down, to take apart its pieces and study its meaning and power over us, comes into play.
 The film version of THE WIZARD OF OZ works on the same level.
 What is it about that film that keeps children and adults coming back?
 It is rich with metaphor, it finds us through our subconscious and taps into something deeper than words alone could convey.
 It is, in so many ways, dreamlike.